adil200/Sentiment-Analysis/README.md

 ```bash
 git clone https://github.com/adil200/Sentiment-Analysis.git
 ```
-2. Download the dataset (`Airline_Reviews.csv`) and place it in the root directory of the project.
+2. Download the dataset (`Airline_Reviews.csv`) and place it in the project's root directory.

 3. Launch Jupyter Notebook and open the `sentiment-analysis-on-airline-reviews.ipynb` notebook.